Iron Man: Behind the Science

 - The Strength of an Electromagnet: Stark is saved, early on, by someone who rigs an electromagnetic device to help him.
 Who knows when you might need to innovate an electromagnetic field on the fly!

-- Building a Simple Motor Puts a New Spin on Magnets: your power needs will outgrow this coil pretty quickly, but you will learn the basics when you build a small electromagnet motor.
+- Build a Simple Electric Motor!: your power needs will outgrow this coil pretty quickly, but you will learn the basics when you build a small electromagnet motor.

 Iron Man Computer Science